antonfirsov/docs/2024/05-May/join-the-dotnet-team--microsoft-build-2024/join-the-dotnet-team--microsoft-build-2024.md

 ### Dive into .NET: Sessions Not to Miss

 Check out the sessions below for a taste of what’s to come.
-For more details and to reserve your spot, be sure to visit the [Microsoft Build Session Catalog](#).
+For more details and to reserve your spot, be sure to visit the session link.

 | Time (PDT) | Session Title | Format | Location | Direct Link |
 |------------|---------------|--------|----------|-------------|